Outdoor adventure is the promise made to boys when they join Scouting. Boys yearn for outdoor programs that stir their imagination and interest.

 Every Scouting activity should be planned with Leave No Trace principles in mind.
 Leave No Trace is a method that prepares Scouts to make ethical choices in the outdoor environment and to respect the rights of other outdoor users, as well as future generations.
 It's an awareness and an attitude rather than a set of rules.
 It applies in your backyard or local park as much as in wilderness or backcountry areas.

-National Camp Schools
+National Camping Schools

 The Boy Scouts of America places the greatest importance on creating the most secure environment possible for our youth members.
 To maintain such an environment, the BSA developed numerous procedural and leadership selection policies and provides parents and leaders with resources for all our programs.

-Standards & Forms
+Standards and Forms

 This section is dedicated to providing the BSA Standards and Forms needed for Adults and Children to attend events and gain leadership skills.